 This procedure is very common in the podiatrists’ job and recovery is fairly quick.
 Post-surgery pain normally ranges from mild to moderate when instructions regarding rest, the application of ice and dressing, and soaking are observed.

-Dermatological lesions with changes in color, shape, size and texture may require more rigorous evaluation through a biopsy.
-A skin sample of the lesion is sent to a laboratory to establish an accurate diagnosis.
-In the case of benign lesion, excision can be performed.
-However, in the case of a malignant lesion the patient is referred immediately to a dermatologist or an oncologist.
+Skin legions with colour, shape, size and texture changes can require a more rigorous evaluation using biopsy.
+A skin sample of the lesion is sent to a laboratory so that a precise diagnosis is established.
+In case of benign enlargement, excision can be performed.
+Nevertheless, in case of malign enlargement, the person is immediately urged to see a dermatologist or an oncologist.

-Some benign masses such as synovial cysts, inclusion cysts, lipomas and plantar fibromas can be removed if the lesion causes pain.
-Removal of benign tumors can be made by drainage, incision or excision.
+Some benign masses like synovial cysts, inclusion cysts, lipomas and plantar fibroma can be removed if they cause pain.
+Benign tumour removal can be done by aspiration, incision or excision.

-Dr. Lynda Cormier’s surgical training allows her to perform minimally invasive procedures at the Gatineau clinic.
-This non-invasive technique can restore alignment of bunions and hammer toes with very little pain and minimal scar tissue.
+Thanks to Dr. Lynda Cormier’s podiatric surgery training, procedures by minimum incision can be performed at the Gatineau sector clinic.
+This non-invasive technique can restore the alignment of punions and hammer toes.
+It causes very little pain and scar tissue formation is minimal.

 Stay tuned for news from the Clinique Podiatrique de l'Outaouais!